AlexanderRubinstein/USISegmentation/README.md

 ---
 **NOTE**

-In file `train.py` you can change models (do not forget to import them if they are not imported already).
+1. In file `train.py` you can change models (do not forget to import them if they are not imported already).

+2. We compared our models with the state of the art architecture from [Deep Attentive Features for Prostate Segmentation in 3D Transrectal Ultrasound](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8698868) paper.
+Since our data is not really 3d data we considered batch dimension of our original tensors as the third dimension of 3d images.
+To train it, you should change file `train.py` to `Train_DAF3D.py` in the command above.

 ---